ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Maximum plasma density.
 The density at each point is the minimum between the value given in the profile, and `density_max`.

 * ``<species_name>.radially_weighted`` (`bool`) optional (default `true`)
-    Whether particle's weight is varied with their radius.
+    Whether particle weights are proportional to their initial radius.
+    When `false`, the particles will be uniformly weighted.
     This only applies to cylindrical geometry.
-    The only valid value is true.

 * ``<species_name>.momentum_distribution_type`` (`string`)
     Distribution of the normalized momentum (`u=p/mc`) for this species.
 The options are: